 - Use clothespins to hang the bags on a line in a dark, warm, well-ventilated area, taking care to space them out so the air can circulate around them.

-- Keep the temperature in the drying area between 70 and 80 degrees.
+- Keep the temperature in the drying area between 70°F and 80°F.

 - The leaves will be dry in about one to two weeks.